Thursday, October 12, 2023

 Post a Comment

-Conceptual impressions surrounding this post have yet to be substantiated, corroborated, confirmed or woven into a larger argument, context ...
+Conceptual impressions surrounding this post are yet to be substantiated, corroborated, confirmed or woven into a larger argument, context o...